Program Highlights

 What You’ll Learn

-As a Luther chemistry major, you’ll build a foundation in chemical principles and lab operations.
-You’ll graduate prepared for a variety of careers and for graduate or PhD programs.
+As a Luther chemistry major, you’ll build a foundation in chemical principles and laboratory techniques.
+You will graduate prepared for a variety of careers and for graduate or professional programs in healthcare fields.

 Chemistry Major